nutanix-japan/ocp-hci/tools_vms/windows_tools_vm.rst

 - OpenOffice
 - Python
 - pgAdmin
-- Chocolatey Package Manager
+- Chocolatey package manager
-- Google Chrome Browser
+- Google Chrome browser

 Deploy this VM on your assigned cluster if directed to do so as part of **Lab Setup**.

 .. raw:: html

-  <strong><font color="red">Only deploy the VM once, it does not need to be cleaned up as part of any lab completion.</font></strong>
+  <body><font color="red">Only deploy the VM once, it does not need to be cleaned up as part of any lab completion.</font></body>

 Deploying Windows Tools VM
 ++++++++++++++++++++++++++